MARIO SAVINI, enriching the bio-ethical debate in the field of biomedia

 What has been a surprising finding on the subject while researching for the book?

 One of the things that struck me most during my research was to realise that these artists are proposing a new, concrete, tangible world.
 Therefore, art makes it possible to have a completely renewed reality where dynamic and surprising perspectives open up.
 Some bioartists, for example, focus on the production of biotechnology in the food sector.
 I am reminded of a 2012 work entitled “Hu.M.C.C.”
 Human Molecular Colonization Capacity by the Slovenian artist Maja Smrekar.
 An installation of yoghurt packs presented a new food called Maya YogHurt.
-The product demonstrated the possibility of using the molecular ability of a human body as a means for food production.
+The product demonstrated the possibility of using the molecular ability of the human body as a means for food production.
 To obtain this yoghurt, the human lactic acid gene of the artist was added to a type of yeast.

-In the posthuman condition, creativity seems to be a feature not only typical of art, but an expressive form that belongs to several disciplines.
+In the posthuman condition, creativity seems to be a feature not the only type of art, but an expressive form that belongs to several disciplines.
 What appears in the eyes of the viewer is a real fusion of different lines of research, a mixture of different styles that converge into a single structure or action.
 The relational processes, which invade more fields of research, go as far as the dimension of everyday life, requiring a more complex critical thought.
 These works testify to the speed of the intermingling of the various ontological categories where the bodies connect to the machines in an intimate or hidden way.
 It is appropriate to say that flesh has merged with technology, creating something that did not exist in nature and that has erased the differences between natural and artificial, real and simulation, synthetic and biological.

 The artists open new forms of relationship with the world and life, proposing completely new and possible scenarios.
 Although being narrow, that of transgenic art is an important field of action in the current cultural system.
 Associated with other performative practices, it forces us to review what we mean by “art”.
 There is more and more space for a new creative thought able to ask new questions and find solutions to difficult challenges.